FGoettelmann/Rotate.py/README.md

 As a convention, bacterial genomes should be rotated so that they start with the DNA A coding sequence.
 This script allows you to specify the name of your genome file and will rotate the genome for you.
+Make sure that your genome sequence is indeed circular after assembly, otherwise it will not make sense to rotate it.
+If your file contains multiple sequences, the script will tell you which sequences were rotated, so you can check that these sequences are circular.

 # Dependencies
 This script is written in Python 3 and requires the [BioPython](https://biopython.org/wiki/Download)  package to be installed.